hazelcast/hazelcast-code-samples/querying/project-key/README.md

 parts to spread the load of hosting.

-It is almost axiomatic that if the data has been split up because it is big, it cannot be joined becuase it is big.
+It is almost axiomatic that if the data has been split up because it is big, it cannot be joined because it is big.

 This is true in general, and so joins are not supported by Hazelcast IMDG.
 But it is possible in certain specific cases, as we'll see